-Impact
+Impact - Assessment

 At Speen Church of England School EYFS we recognise that a rich and stimulating environment plays a key role in supporting and extending a child's development.
 Ongoing assessment of the impact of our curriculum is an integral part of the learning and development processes.
 Staff observe pupils to identify their level of achievement, interests and learning styles.
 These observations are used to shape future planning.
-Practitioners also take into account observations shared by parents and/or carers shared through Tapestry or meetings.
+Practitioners also take into account observations shared by parents and/or carers.